 On 23 May 2024, the Queensland Government passed the Residential Tenancies and Rooming Accommodation and Other Legislation Amendment Bill 2024 (the Bill).
-This Bill introduces the Stage 2 rental law reforms and continuing professional development (CPD) for property agents in Queensland.

 As more information is released, I will be updating each section on my Let’s Talk blog, and will link to these sections once completed.
 The Let’s Talk blog posts are designed to provide extensive information regarding tenancy laws and obligations, for both Lessors and Tenants, as well as provide best practices on these topics.